Epiphany (holiday): India

 In parts of southern India, Epiphany is called the Three Kings Festival and is celebrated in front of the local church like a fair.
 This day marks the close of the Advent and Christmas season and people remove the cribs and nativity sets at home.
 In Goa Epiphany may be locally known by its Portuguese name Festa dos Reis.
 In the village of Reis Magos, in Goa, there is a fort called Reis Magos (Wise Men) or Três Reis Magos for Biblical Magi.
 Celebrations include a widely attended procession, with boys arrayed as the Magi, leading to the Franciscan Chapel of the Magi near the Goan capital of Panjim.
 Other popular Epiphany processions are held in Chandor.
 Here three young boys in regal robes and splendid crowns descend the nearby hill of Our Lady of Mercy on horseback towards the main church where a three-hour festival Mass is celebrated.
 The route before them is decorated with streamers, palm leaves and balloons with the smallest children present lining the way, shouting greetings to the Kings.
 The Kings are traditionally chosen, one each, from Chandor's three hamlets of Kott, Cavorim and Gurdolim, whose residents helped build the Chandor church in 1645.

 In the past the kings were chosen only from among high-caste families, but since 1946 the celebration has been open to all.
-Participation is still expensive as it involves getting a horse, costumes, and providing a lavish buffet to the community afterwards, in all totaling some 100,000 rupees (about US$2,250) per king.
-This is undertaken gladly since having son serve as a king is considered a great honor and a blessing on the family.
+Participation is still expensive as it involves getting a horse, costumes, and providing a buffet to the community afterwards, in all totaling some 100,000 rupees (about US$2,250) per king.
+Families consider it worthwhile because having a son serve as a king is considered an honor and a blessing on the family.